Working in the EU

-Therefore, the general rule is that you pay social security contributions in the member state where you are employed and you are subject to the legislation of that state even if you live in another member state.
+You pay social security contributions in the member state where you are employed and you are subject to the legislation of that state even if you live in another member state.

-With regard to benefits, generally you get short-term benefits from the country where you last paid insurance and long-term benefits proportionately from all the countries in which you paid insurance.
+Generally, you get short-term benefits from the country where you last paid insurance and long-term benefits proportionately from all the countries in which you paid insurance.

 For cross-border workers, the rule on unemployment benefit is: